It's important to keep your hot tub cover clean to maintain and protect the whole…

 Not Choosing the Right Jets

 The water jets and filtration power of the hot tub dramatically affect your level of enjoyment.
 Hot tub buyers who don’t try out their tub before buying may not appreciate the level of comfort they will or will not receive.
-So, try to fine a dealer that has trials so you can see what your tub will feel like before you buy.
+So, try to find a dealer that has trials so you can see what your tub will feel like before you buy.

 Choosing Cheap Instead of Expert